SwiftyTesseract/libtesseract/README.md

 See SwiftyTesseract's [Additonal Configuration](https://github.com/SwiftyTesseract/SwiftyTesseract#additional-configuration) notes on considerations for including language training data files.

 ## Build dependencies
-If you want to build libtesseract from source, you need `automake` and `pkg-config` installed on your machine.
+If you want to build libtesseract from source, you need `automake`, `pkg-config`, and `task` installed on your machine.
 These can be installed via homebrew:

-`brew install automake pkg-config`
+`brew install automake pkg-config go-task/tap/go-task`

+To build a library for distribution run `task build-tesseract-xcframework-zip`

 ## Attributions
 libtesseract disributes the following dependencies in binary form: